18 Top-Rated Day Trips from Seattle, WA

 4. San Juan Islands

-Located north of Puget Sound and the Strait of Juan de Fuca, the San Juan Islands are a cluster of communities and natural spaces that offer a recreational and relaxing getaway.
-A longer ferry trip from Seattle, this archipelago encompasses over 170 named islands, including four main islands: San Juan, Orcas, Lopez, and Shaw.
+North of Puget Sound and the Strait of Juan de Fuca, the San Juan Islands are a cluster of communities, islands, and natural spaces that offer a recreational and relaxing getaway.
+The archipelago encompasses over 170 named islands, including four main islands: San Juan, Orcas, Lopez, and Shaw.

 The most populous, San Juan Island, features fun natural places to explore, including Lime Kiln State Park.
-Diverse communities can be found on San Juan Island as well, including Friday Harbor, a fun jumping-off town to explore the rest of the islands.
+Diverse communities inhabit San Juan Island too, including Friday Harbor, a fun jumping-off town to explore the rest of the islands.

 Orcas Island, also known as the "Gem of the San Juans," is home to a verdant and rural landscape that's fun to explore on a scenic drive, hike, or airplane tour.
 Here, the spacious Moran State Park offers some great adventures, including a hiking trail to the top of Mount Constitution.